Mikhail Makarov: Crimes

 In February 1986, Makarov attacked a 10-year-old schoolboy.
-The offender entered the apartment under the pretext of writing a note to the neighbors, struck the child many times with a screwdriver in the chest and head, and then, having searched the apartment, took all the money and seemingly valuable items.
+The offender entered the apartment under the pretext of writing a note to the neighbours, struck the child many times with a screwdriver in the chest and head, and then, having searched the apartment, took all the money and seemingly valuable items.
 The boy pretended to be dead in order to save his life, but because of his injuries, he remained disabled forever.
 Before leaving, Makarov put out a cigarette on the victim's body, but the boy, in spite of the severe pain, did not even stir, as a result of which Makarov thought he was dead and quietly left the crime scene.

-The first murder he committed was on April 7, 1986, killing an 11-year-old named Dasha.
-He raped her and struck her at least 30 times with a sharpened screwdriver, after which he robbed the apartment, stealing money, jewelry and various valuable and low-value things, including children's toys.
+The first murder he committed was on 7 April 1986, killing an 11-year-old named Dasha.
+He raped her and struck her at least 30 times with a sharpened screwdriver, after which he robbed the apartment, stealing money, jewellery and various valuable and low-value things, including children's toys.

 The next murder was that of a pensioner – a WWII veteran who served during the Siege of Leningrad.
 She went to the garbage disposal while Makarov was in the stairwell, searching for another apartment to burgle.
 The woman, having seen the unfamiliar man, reproached him - "everyone goes here".
 Because of this, the insulted Makarov dragged her into an apartment and struck the woman 51 times with a screwdriver, but did not rob the place, since, according to him, "there was nothing to profit from".

 Just a few weeks later, Makarov killed a 5-year-old girl named Masha.
-This time, wanting to lead the investigators astray, he decided to pretend that he the killer was an insane man.
+This time, wanting to lead the investigators astray, he decided to pretend that the killer was an insane man.
 In order to do so, he trashed the apartment and smeared shilajit on the walls.
-In addition to money, jewelry and low-value items, the book "A Thousand and One Nights" from the publishing house "Irfon" in Dushanbe was stolen from the apartment.
+In addition to money, jewellery and low-value items, the book "A Thousand and One Nights" from the publishing house "Irfon" in Dushanbe was stolen from the apartment.
 However, Makarov made a major mistake.
 Usually tracking down children on the street, this time he began walking around the apartments in search of a suitable victim.
 He broke into an apartment under the guise of being an employee of a children's library, but he saw the boy's mother open the door for him and immediately fled.
 The woman managed to remember the suspicious man well, and soon the police already had a facial composite of the suspect.